RealCloth

 Click the Edit Weave Pattern button to set up the repeating pattern that will make up your cloth, this will bring out the Pattern Editor.

-The pattern editor is a KeyShot Pro feature.
+The pattern editor is a KeyShot Studio Pro feature.
 If you don’t have a Pro license the Edit Weave Pattern button will be disabled, and you won’t be able to edit the pattern.

 Pattern Size: This determines how many threads the pattern will span